Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 As in other comparable jurisdictions, the buyer should consider what level of due diligence is required based on the target’s business and the transaction’s circumstances.
-In the United Arab Emirates, it is particularly important to verify the ownership of the target given that at least 51% of an ‘onshore’ company (ie, a UAE company incorporated outside a UAE free zone) must be owned by a UAE national or entity (although see the proposed changes to foreign ownership rules below).
+In the United Arab Emirates, it is particularly important to verify the ownership of the target given that generally at least 51% of an ‘onshore’ company (ie, a UAE company incorporated outside a UAE free zone) must be owned by a UAE national or entity (although see the proposed changes to foreign ownership rules below).

 What information is available to buyers?

 Company searches are generally unavailable for onshore UAE companies.
 Only the relevant company (or an individual authorised by a power of attorney given by that company) can obtain a copy of the trade licence and commercial registration certificate, so the ownership structure should be verified through the due diligence process.

 What information can and cannot be disclosed when dealing with a public company?

 Under UAE law, the following actions are not permitted: